BiEchi/ece408-remote-control/README.md

 Then please open the `Settings` page in VS code.
 Detailedly, please go through `Code/Preferences/Settings/ECE408 Remote Control/`.
 Alternatively, you can just press `ctrl,` (win) or `command,` (mac).

+For the `headless` config, please choose `false` for now, because the headless mode is still under test.

 ![config](images/readme_about/config.gif)

 ### Login